Sources of capital growth: Discussion and conclusions

 \section{Discussion and conclusions}

 }

-Capital glut is the condition warned against by West, Ricardo, Malthus and Harrod.
-It is loosely defined as oversupply of capital at the current state of technology.
-We will not attempt a more exact definition here.
-Findings shown in our displays, anyhow, suggest that net saving raises the physical quantity of capital, say in number of shops, manufacturing plants or finished goods of similar design, without raising aggregate value of capital, and so contributes to capital glut.
+With disclaimers noted, and with allowance for uncertainties of the thrift residue, we have argued that the innovator's reserve and tech externalities pay for capital growth as a whole, and that net saving by some can realize equal capital growth only insofar as others dissave as much.
+Market appraisals raise present value at the warranted rate with no need for net saving at the overall scale.
+We adopted the Modigliani model, where young households save to afford families and retirement while older households dissave to pay for both as they arrive, as an example of this saving/dissaving balance.

-These findings challenge the teachings that capital growth is effected by net saving enabled by consumption restraint, and that producer cost, including imputed interest as the opportunity cost of capital, converges to market realization.
-Evidence suggests that all capital growth is free, and consequently that market realization, in the presence of innovation, exceeds producer cost by the entirety of capital growth.
-Meanwhile the same evidence, which indicates that net saving adds no capital value, suggests a review of the teachings that consumption plus net saving gives net income, and that consumption plus net investment gives net output.
-Appendix B will also question the latter teachings.
+These findings challenge the teachings that capital growth at all scales is effected by net saving enabled by consumption restraint, and that producer cost, including imputed interest as the cost of time, converges to market realization.
+Evidence suggests that much or all capital growth at the collective scale is free, and consequently that market value, in the presence of innovation, exceeds producer cost by at least the majority of capital growth.
+Meanwhile the same evidence suggests a review of the teachings that consumption plus net saving gives net income, and that consumption plus net investment gives net output.
+Appendix \hyperref[appendix-b]{B} will also question the latter teachings.

 Embodied growth is disembodied growth on a finer scale.
 It redeploys or repurposes existing labor skills, raw materials, and plant capacity, as well as existing finished goods, to achieve higher returns than available from the customary uses which determine their prices.
-The present value of yields from this advantage in return, or equivalently the innovator's reserve, defines the non-random component in free growth.
+The present value of yields from this advantage in return, or equivalently the innovator's reserve, plus tech externalities, defines the non-random component in free growth.